 Investments in multifamily syndications or private equity funds are very common and can be very lucrative.
 They can also be seen as risky by more conservative investors.

 This isn’t covered in the slide deck, but the video discusses one risk of these types of investments.
 Let’s say a group of investors purchases an asset for $10M using $2M of investor capital and $8M of debt.
-If the value drops to $8M after two years, the lender can mostly get their money back, but the equity investors stand to lose their $2M.
+If the value drops to $8M after two years, the lender can recuperate the majority of its capital, but the equity investors stand to lose their $2M.

 In spite of the risk, many multifamily properties have generated exceptional returns for their investors over the last few years.
 This is largely due to a phenomenon known as “cap rate compression” whereby multifamily buyers have been paying increasingly large amounts for the same amount of cash flow.
 This has allowed investors who are selling to reap large profits.

-One thing that bodes well for these types of investments, however, is rising rents and underlying land values that are largely being driven by rising inflation.
+Boding well for these types of investments, however, are rising rents and underlying land values that are largely being driven by inflation.
 It’s up to each investor to decide whether the positive or negative forces will ultimately prevail and whether investing in this asset class is a wise move at this point in the market cycle.